kevin-heitfeld/agi-self-modification-research/docs/technical/OOM_FIXES_ITERATION_2.md

 2. Old tool results will be removed after this turn
 3. You can query saved observations later with query_memory()

-IMPORTANT: If you don't save findings now, they'll be lost forever!"""
+IMPORTANT: If you don't save findings now, they'll be lost!"""
 ```

 **Option B: Automatic Summarization Prompt**